Erect In The Pew: Stop Wearing Leggings For Jesus!

 If Godless Dad was right there beside me, he wouldn’t care.
 He might even crack a joke about banana hammocks.

 There is nothing wrong with that.
 We are animals with sex drives.
 We are built to be attracted to others of our species.
-We have the instinctual need to fuck.
+Most of us have the instinctual need to fuck.

 How freeing it is to finally realize that’s perfectly okay; to celebrate your sexuality and accept your humanness.
 There is no shame in desires of the flesh.
 Go ahead and look.
 As Bill Nye said in his book Undeniable,